 In this study we are using a realist synthesis to answer the research questions.
 This is an approach used for reviewing evidence which recognizes the complex nature of different issues in healthcare, and which places emphasis on understanding the context of different situations.
-The study is being conducted in four phases over 18 months: • In phase 1, involves several elements including a scrutiny of relevant literature, a stakeholder workshop and telephone interviews will be conducted, and will include patient and public representatives (PPI), which will help develop a theory about de-implementation in health and social care.
+The study is being conducted in four phases over 18 months: • In phase 1, a scrutiny of relevant literature and consultation with stakeholders through a workshop, and will include patient and public representatives (PPI), which will help develop a theory about de-implementation in health and social care.

-In phase 2, different bodies of the literature will be reviewed for its relevance to the aims of the review.
+• In phase 2, different bodies of the literature will be reviewed for its relevance to the aims of the review.
 We will then use this information to test out the theory we developed in phase 1.

-• In phase 3, telephone interviews will be undertaken again as a way of checking out the relevance and appropriateness of the evidence.
+• In phase 3, telephone interviews will be undertaken as a way of checking out the relevance and appropriateness of the evidence.

 In phase 4, actionable recommendations for managers and clinicians will be developed through a second workshop with key stakeholders, which will allow us to test out and refine our theories about how best to reduce low-value practices.
-This information sheet relates to phase 1 (or 3) telephone interviews.
+This information sheet relates to phase 1 and 4 of the project.

 What would taking part involve?

-You have been invited to take part due to your interest and experience in this subject.
-We would like to invite you to participate in a telephone interview, conducted at a date and time convenient for you.
-The interview should take no more than 30 minutes.
-The interview will be audio-recorded and converted to anonymised transcripts.
-With this information sheet you have also received a copy of the consent form, if you agree to be interviewed then your verbal consent at the beginning of the interview will be audio-recorded.
-If you feel you do not want to answer any questions, or participate any further in the interview, your data will be omitted from the study.
+You have been invited to take part in the workshop because of your interest and experience in this topic.
+Insert date - time and venue You will be re-reimbursed for your travel and lunch/coffee will be provided.
+The workshop will be audio-recorded and the recordings used to make anonymised transcripts.
+If you feel you do not want to answer any questions, or participate any further in the workshop, your data will be omitted from the study.
 What are the possible benefits of taking part?

-The findings from the telephone interviews will be used to guide our evidence review.
+The findings from the workshop will be used to guide our evidence review.
 We will use our findings to produce useful programme theories and practical guidance for policy makers, managers and clinicians to help them reduce low-value practices.
 What are the possible disadvantages and risks of taking part?

 We cannot foresee any possible disadvantages or risks to you to taking part.
-We do not expect it to cover any sensitive issues within the interview.
-There will be opportunity at the end of the interview if you wish to discuss anything further and the project team will ensure appropriate support is available in case of any distress experienced.
+We do not expect it to cover any sensitive issues within the workshop.
+There will be opportunity at the end of the workshop if you wish to discuss anything further and the project team will ensure appropriate support is available in case of any distress experienced.
 If you have any communication requirements to help you participate in the study, then contact the Peter Jones on [telephone number] or [e-mail address].
 What will happen if I don't want to carry on with the study?